RodrigoCastroAndrade/RodrigoCastroAndrade/README.md

 ### About Me
 Mechatronics Engineer and C/C++ programmer.
-Interests include: robotics, games, solar power, welding, 3D printing, AI.
+Interests include but are not limited to: robotics, games, solar power, welding, 3D printing, AI.

 ### Get in Touch
 - LinkedIn: https://www.linkedin.com/in/rodrigo-castro-andrade